Pastilhex/ft_irc/README.md

 - **Welcome:** Upon joining a channel with the bot, users are greeted.
 - **Goodbye:** When users leave the channel, the bot bids them farewell.

+## About the Macros File

+The [Macros.hpp](includes/Macros.hpp) file is key in our system.
+It contains macros for messages we send to the client, adhering to the IRC protocol's specific syntax.

+This protocol, like a common language, ensures the server and client understand each other.
+By using this protocol they can understand what actions to perform based on the messages they receive.

+Macros abstract away message formatting details, making our code cleaner and easier to maintain.
+Any changes to the message format only need to be made in one place, improving maintainability.

 ## Installation